redhat-beyond/Hotails/README.md

 * Yuval Vinokur
 * Jenia Sakirko

+## Contributing

+Please see our [CONTRIBUTING.md](Contributing.md) file for details on how to contribute to the Hotails community.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details